hax0rs/FlappyArm/README.md

 ## Licensing and Copyright

-Flappy are is licensed under the MIT license.
+FlappyArm is licensed under the MIT license.
 For more information, refer to LICENSE.